 The introduction of joint revenue sharing arrangements has been an important factor in the expansion of the Company's commercial theater network, which has grown by approximately 527% since the beginning of 2008.
 Joint revenue sharing arrangements allow commercial theater exhibitors to install IMAX theater systems without the significant initial capital investment required in a sale or sales-type lease arrangement.
 Joint revenue sharing arrangements drive recurring cash flows and earnings for the Company, as customers under joint revenue sharing arrangements pay the Company a portion of their ongoing box-office.
-The Company funds its joint revenue sharing arrangements, a 21.0% increase as compared to the 529 joint revenue sharing arrangements open as at December 31, 2015.
+The Company funds its joint revenue sharing arrangements through cash flows from operations.
+As at December 31, 2016, the Company had 640 theaters in operation under joint revenue sharing arrangements, a 21.0% increase as compared to the 529 joint revenue sharing arrangements open as at December 31, 2015.
 The Company also had contracts in backlog for an additional 355 theaters under joint revenue sharing arrangements as at December 31, 2016.